Azure-Samples/ms-identity-python-django-tutorial/README.md

 ## Recommendations

-- Some familiarity with the [Java / Jakarta Servlets](https://projects.eclipse.org/projects/ee4j.servlet)
+- Some familiarity with the [Django Web Framework](https://www.djangoproject.com/)
-- Some familiarity with Linux/OSX terminal or Windows PowerShell
+- Some familiarity with Linux/MacOS terminal or Windows PowerShell
 - [jwt.ms](https://jwt.ms) for inspecting your tokens.
 - [Fiddler](https://www.telerik.com/fiddler) for monitoring your network activity and troubleshooting.
 - Follow the [Azure AD Blog](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/bg-p/Identity) to stay up-to-date with the latest developments.